Big-Dyl/IrvineHacks2025/README.md

 Frontend:
 - Vite and React
 - Tailwind CSS
-- Leaflet, including data from OpenStreetMap using the Stadia.StamenWatercolor provider
+- Leaflet, using data from OpenStreetMap

 Backend:
 - Node.js